crowtheraven/Macro-Manager-With-Gui/README.md

 erp is required

-It's ugly, but it works.
+This is ugly, but it's functional.

+IMPORTANT: run as administrator or it won't work!

 # INFO